WorldOfEther/crystal-bug-bounty/README.md

 The 1st World of Ether Bug Bounty is **officially open**, with a reward pool of **$20,000!**

-It’s of the utmost importance to us that these particular crystal contracts are secure and players kept safe.
+It’s of the utmost importance to us that these particular Crystal contracts are secure and players kept safe.
 With the launch of World of Ether nearing, we invite the blockchain community to help with this.

 If you’re a developer who’d like to take part, here’s what you need to know:

 ## World of Ether Crystal

 - Crystal contracts are `ERC-20` tokens with limited added functionality.
 They only allow minting from 2 designated proxy contracts, one of which is a sales contract.
-- The CrystalSale contract allows for the purchasing or a randomly generated crystal.
+- The CrystalSale contract allows for the purchasing or a randomly generated Crystal.
-- Each of the 5 crystals has 1 ‘use’ function that initiates logic in proxy contract after tokens are transferred to it.
+- Each of the 5 Crystals has 1 ‘use’ function that initiates logic in proxy contract after tokens are transferred to it.
 - Crystals are `ERC20` tokens and, as such, can be sold and traded on 3rd party platforms and exchanges.

 **For a list of basic operations, please see [here](./WorldOfEther-Crystal-Basics.md).**

 ## Scope

-The bounty program is running on the Rinkeby Test Network and will be open until TIME EST + DATE.
+The bounty program is running on the Rinkeby Test Network and will be open until 9/11/18 5 PM EST.

 All code necessary for this bounty is publically available within this repo.

 The exploits, vulnerabilities, and issues we most care about are:

 - Stealing a Crystal.
-- Manipulating the use or purchase of a crystal.
+- Manipulating the use or purchase of a Crystal.
 - Anything that ‘breaks’ the contracts.
 - Any sort of malfunction.